guanguanboy/HCDM/README.md

-This repo contains the code  paper:

-Image Harmonization in Complex Degradation Scenes
+This repo provides the official  code  and datasets of the paper 'Image Harmonization in Complex Degradation Scenes'

 ### D-iHarmony4 dataset